 Bell Asbestos Mines’ History with Asbestos

 In 1936, Turner & Newall acquired the mine and used its asbestos in a product called Sprayed Limpet Asbestos and other asbestos products such as cement and textiles.
-Turner & Newall also brokered raw asbestos to companies around the world, with the majority of sales going to the U.S.
+Turner & Newall also brokered raw asbestos to companies worldwide, with most sales going to the U.S.

 Sprayed Limpet Asbestos was a spray-on asbestos insulation widely regarded as one of the most dangerous asbestos products ever produced.
 It contained 60% asbestos, 38% cement and 2% mineral oil.

-As a fireproofing agent, insulation workers applied Limpet to steel beams, girders, columns and the underside of flooring.
-And as an acoustical treatment, workers coated ceilings and walls with the product.
+Insulation workers applied Limpet to steel beams, girders, columns and the underside of flooring as a fireproofing agent.
+Workers also coated ceilings and walls with the product as an acoustical treatment.
 In addition, HVAC workers were likely exposed to Limpet used as thermal insulation for energy-producing turbines.

 Limpet caused high levels of asbestos exposure among the workers who used the product because raw asbestos fibers were mixed on-site before being sprayed onto surfaces.
 It was replaced by sprayed slag wool in 1976, after the U.S. banned sprayed insulation containing more than 1% asbestos.